dansand/resistance-safe-houses/README.md

 ## Step  3:

-Start a new file in github, using the 'newfile' button.
+Start a new file in github, using the `newfile` button.
 You will need to do this in __Your Fork__.
 Make sure you:

 * create this file in the `geojsons` directory (by clicking on that directory)
 * name this file with the .geojson extension

 Once you have created the file, paste in the contents of your geojson

-## Step  4:
+## Step  4: Create a pull request

-Create a pull request using the `new pull request` button
+Time to create a pull request!
+In the main page of your `resistance-safe-houses` repository, click the `new pull request` button.

 ## Step  5: Merging pull requests

-The owner of the repository will now `merge` in the pull requests (after carefully reviewing the quality of each safehouse).
+The owner of the repository will now 'merge' in the pull requests (after carefully reviewing the quality of each safehouse).
 Then `pull` the changes back to a local version of the repository on her computer.

 ## Step  6: Python Script merge the geojsons